County of Santa Barbara

 iii) Adopt an Ordinance amending the Zoning Regulations of the Montecito Land Use and

-Coastal Zoning Ordinance Streamlining and Housing Accommodation Amendments (Case
+Zoning Ordinance Streamlining and Housing Accommodation Amendments (Case No.

-No. 25ORD-00007) to the California Coastal Commission (CCC) for review and certification
+25ORD-00007) to the California Coastal Commission (CCC) for review and certification as an

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY